-The Committees of the Logistics Department
+The Committees of the Production and Logistics Department

 The committee Auto ID deals with all technologies for the automatic identification of objects such as finished vehicles, supply parts and containers.
 The application of Radio Frequency Identification (RFID) technology is the focus subject.
 In the past, industry experts had already worked out recommendations on how this technology can uniformly be introduced and applied in the automotive industry, taking into account the existing ISO standards.